 One little piggy had a house of straw, the other a house of sticks, and finally came the indestructible house of bricks.
-The little piglets we grew up adoring have learned one important lesson during their flee from the big bad wolf – the bones of a structure matter.
+The little piglets we grew up adoring learned an important lesson from their encounter with the big bad wolf – the bones of a structure matter.
 A well built home has a strong foundation, constructed to weather the elements and the passage of time.
 Nursery rhymes if nothing else are meant to teach us applicable life lessons, and thanks to the smartest of the piglets we can learn a valuable lesson about the scaffold of our bodies.

 According to the National Osteoporosis Foundation, 54 million Americans have osteoporosis, which puts them at a higher risk for fractures and falls.
 They also state that the disease is responsible for as many as two million broken bones per year!
 That’s a lot of termite damage.
 Though genetics do play a part in the susceptibility of osteoporosis, certain lifestyle choices can reverse the onset of bone loss.
 Let’s go over a few things that you can control to keep your framework’s structural integrity.
 Though genetics do play a part in the susceptibility of osteoporosis, certain lifestyle choices can reverse the onset of bone loss.